 While Neato has not been around for nearly as long as iRobot, the company has quickly created several really great robot vacuums.

-Neato currently has four different models available, and each of them is direct competitors with the Roomba series.
+Neato currently has four different models available, and each of them is direct competitor with the Roomba series.

 Two Other Good Options